Emergency helpline: 0800 66 88 00

 • Desludging and Cleaning

-At Metro Rod, we offer emergency callouts 24 hours a day, as well as pre-planned maintenance services which can help to avoid unnecessary disruptions.
+At Metro Rod, we offer emergency callouts 24 hours a day, as well as pre-planned maintenance services, which avoid unnecessary disruptions.
+So why not give us a call next time you are searching for a sewage treatment plant service near me.

 • What is a Sewage Treatment Plant?